VasherMC/wunglr/README.md

 If you want to remove wungle text and can't select the right text to unwungle in the post editor, you can use tumblr's HTML editor.

 ## Installation
-Get from the Chrome Web Store (pending) or Firefox Addon Marketplace (pending).
+Get from the Chrome Web Store (pending) or [Firefox Addon Marketplace](https://addons.mozilla.org/en-US/firefox/addon/wunglr/).

 ### Manual installation
 Manual installation is already possible, but you will not receive updates.